-- TCR-1 The Yuhaaviatam of San Manuel Nation Cultural Resources Department (YSMN), and any other tribe notified in accordance with AB52, shall be contacted, as detailed in CUL-1, of any pre-contact and/or historic-era cultural resources discovered during project implementation, and be provided information regarding the nature of the find, so as to provide Tribal input with regards to significance and treatment.
-Should the find be deemed significant, as defined by CEQA (as amended, 2015), a cultural resources Monitoring and Treatment Plan shall be created by the archaeologist, in coordination with YSMN, and any other tribe notified in accordance with AB52, and all subsequent finds shall be subject to this Plan.
-This Plan shall allow for a monitor to be present that represents YSMN, and any other tribe notified in accordance with AB52, for the remainder of the project, should YSMN elect to place a monitor on-site. - TCR-2 Any and all archaeological/cultural documents created as a part of the project (isolate records, site records, survey reports, testing reports, etc.) shall be supplied to the applicant and Lead Agency for dissemination to YSMN, and any other tribe notified in accordance with AB52.
-The Lead Agency and/or applicant shall, in good faith, consult with YSMN, and any other tribe notified in accordance with AB52, throughout the life of the project.
+- TCR-1 The Yuhaaviatam of San Manuel Nation Cultural Resources Management Department (YSMN) shall be contacted, as detailed in CUL-1, of any pre-contact cultural resources discovered during project implementation, and be provided information regarding the nature of the find, so as to provide Tribal input with regards to significance and treatment.
+Should the find be deemed significant, as defined by CEQA (as amended, 2015), a Cultural Resources Monitoring and Treatment Plan shall be created by the archaeologist, in coordination with YSMN, and all subsequent finds shall be subject to this Plan.
+This Plan shall allow for a monitor to be present that represents YSMN for the remainder of the project, should YSMN elect to place a monitor on-site. - TCR-2 Any and all archaeological/cultural documents created as a part of the project (isolate records, site records, survey reports, testing reports, etc.) shall be supplied to the applicant and Lead Agency for dissemination to YSMN.
+The Lead Agency and/or applicant shall, in good faith, consult with YSMN throughout the life of the project.